-What you need to know about the main ways by which ransomware is spread
+What you need to know about the main ways by which Ransomware Spread

 Email attachments have long been a common way to spread malware.
 In general, spreading malware by email is a strategy that is based on quantity rather than quality.
 The basic idea is that if you send enough emails to enough people you will get enough victims to make it worth your while.

-With ransomware, however, cyberattackers can go to great lengths to gain a victim’s confidence and then send them a very credible email with an attachment that looks totally legitimate.
+With ransomware spread, however, cyberattackers can go to great lengths to gain a victim’s confidence and then send them a very credible email with an attachment that looks totally legitimate.

 The way to deal with this threat is to be realistic about the threat that any email which contains an attachment could, potentially, contain a virus.
 It doesn’t matter how much you trust the sender, anyone can make a legitimate mistake.
 This means that all email attachments must be scanned before they are opened no matter what and no matter how urgent someone says it is.

 Malware existed long before the internet.
 It used to be spread on storage devices.
 Then networking began to offer a whole new world of possibilities for malicious actors.
 Now, however, cybersecurity companies have some excellent tools available to combat all sorts of malware (if people only use them) so using storage devices to spread malware is starting to make a come-back.